Varied but accessible pop formats, mainly (or just) playing tracks released in the past.

 At the bottom of this page is an extra section with corny/cheesy stations, which are often multi-decade formats too.

-- [Listen] Violence Radio is an eclectic sounding ‘Laut FM’ station with a very original looking website (look at that navigation).
-About 80 % of the time you’ll hear one of these two formats: 1) a mix of the types of music played by Nova, BBC 6Music and people like Lefto, or 2) guitar based shows.
-Especially the first type of show is recommended.
-Less fun: The station is abandoned.
+- [Stream] Violence Radio is an eclectic sounding ‘Laut FM’ station.
+At least 80 % of the schedule fits that description, but there are also rock hours.
+The downside: The station is abandoned.
 There are just new hours generated with the already available tracks in the (húge) database.
 You’ll hear nearly nothing released after 2015.
 That’s the reason it’s on this ‘oldies’ pages.
 Heritage: France.

-- [Listen] LX Classics plays non-stop good sixties, seventies and eighties mainstream.
-Lex Harding, a famous (retired) Dutch radio dj, didn’t hear many of the tracks on regular radio station.
+- [Stream] LX Classics plays non-stop good sixties, seventies and eighties mainstream.
+Lex Harding, a famous (retired) Dutch radio dj, didn’t hear many of the tracks on regular radio stations.
 His solution: creating an internet station playing the music he wanted to share.
 Heritage: The Netherlands.

-- [Listen] Absolute Radio 60s plays general 60s mainstream; often rock or soul.
+- [Stream] Absolute Radio 60s plays general 60s mainstream; often rock or soul.
 Sometimes there’s a show broadcast.
 Heritage: The UK.

-- [Listen] Absolute Radio 70s plays general 70s mainstream.
+- [Stream] Absolute Radio 70s plays general 70s mainstream.
 There are some shows broadcast.
 Heritage: The UK.

-- [Listen] Hotmixradio 80 plays general eighties mainstream.
+- [Stream] Hotmixradio 80 plays general eighties mainstream.
 The station is entirely non-stop, and the sound quality is excellent: very clear.
 Heritage: France.

-- [Listen] Hotmixradio 90 plays good nineties mainstream + some late eighties and early noughties fitting the format.
+- [Stream] Hotmixradio 90 plays good nineties mainstream + some late eighties and early noughties fitting the format.
 The station is entirely non-stop, and the sound quality is excellent: very clear.
 Heritage: France.

-- [Listen] Hotmixradio 2000 plays general noughties mainstream.
+- [Stream] Hotmixradio 2000 plays general noughties mainstream.
 The station is entirely non-stop, and the sound quality of this station is excellent; very clear.
 Heritage: France.

 These stations are also on the happy-go-lucky page.

-- [Listen] Cheesy FM plays happy and often cheesy pop songs (seventies, eighties, nineties, noughties and sometimes recent), all day long.
+- [Stream] Cheesy FM plays happy and often cheesy pop songs (seventies, eighties, nineties, noughties and sometimes recent), all day long.
 Heritage: The UK.

-- [Listen] QMusic Foute Uur is a sub station of QMusic, and very similar to the stream below.
+- [Stream] QMusic Foute Uur is a sub station of QMusic, and very similar to the stream below.
 Heritage: The Netherlands.